 If money markets aren’t right for you, consider putting your money in other safe, accessible places:

 - High-yield savings account: There’s no risk in putting your money in a high-yield savings account.
 However, interest rates tend to be lower than what you’d earn if you were investing your money, even in a money market account.
 You could also put your money into a traditional savings account, but earnings are usually around 0.01%.

 - CDs: You can park your money in your own CD without the money market tie.
 You could earn more interest in a CD than some money markets, but it depends on how much you put into it.
 The higher the dollar amount, the more earnings you set to cash in.
 Remember that you can’t touch money in CDs for a certain period of time, usually a set amount of months or years.
 If you need to access your cash whenever you want, you may want to skip CDs.

 Even though the money market is relatively low risk, there’s still a chance of losing money if you put your investments in there.
 But keep in mind that your losses aren’t nearly as high as some other, riskier, investments, like stocks.

 Money market accounts — not mutual funds — are often low-risk investments.
 As a result, they typically let your earn money while using it whenever you want.
 It’s a good idea for those who don’t care for riskier investments or are planning to retire soon.

 - If you’re struggling to find the right avenue to put your money on, it could be time to talk to a financial professional.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.